-Moral hazard problems can also play a more important role for high-tech firms.
-Compared with low-tech firms, managers of high-tech firms have more opportunities to substitute high-risk project for low-risk projects.
+Moral hazard problems connected with debt can also play a more important role for high-tech firms.
+Managers of high-tech firms have more opportunities to substitute high-risk for low-risk projects.
 As creditors know ex-ante this attitude they can ration credit or ask that some covenants can be attached to debt to control more strictly the firm behavior.
 As moral hazard problems increase with leverage, equity can become more useful to finance R&D when firm leverage is higher.
 When leverage increases, the marginal cost of bankruptcy also rises very quickly.
 Brealey and Myers (2000) specifically single out high-tech firms as an example where financial distress costs can rapidly increase with debt because their projects are very risky and their collateral is low.